bogwonch/PhD-Application/Research-Proposal.md

 # Is it worth doing

 Exfiltration is a growing problem for both companies and governments.
-Recent efforts by *Wikileaks* and articles about hacking have increased the public perception of the problem.
-As well as this...
+Recent efforts by *Wikileaks* and articles about hacking have increased the public perception of the leakage problem.

 # Are we interested in this

 Looking at steganographic architectures fits well with the cryptography group's interests.
 The implementation of a secure systems on top of small computer architectures is of particular interest.
-The verification that such a steganographic does provide information security adds further value.
+Verifying that such a steganographic provides information-security adds further value.

-# Am I the person for the job

-For my Masters' degree thesis I have looked at the possibility of finding platform independant snippets of bytecode for various computer architectures.